craws/OpenAtlas/sphinx/source/entity/type.rst

 required.
 This might lead to situations where a user is unable to choose a fitting type for an entity and might therefore reduce data quality.

-Existing entries that were entered before a typ was set to required and have no set values for this specific type can not be updated anymore afterwards.
+Existing entries that were entered before a type was set to required and have no set values for this specific type can not be updated anymore afterwards.